 Data provided at study end: Spreadsheet with various echo parameters.

-Full echocardiograms to document the outcome of a specific surgery other than myocardial infarction (such as TAC or NAB).
-This echo may include two-dimensional and M-mode images and analysis of the left ventricle, or Doppler recordings of trans-valvular flow indices (gradients).
+Full echocardiograms to document the outcome of a specific surgeries (such as TAC, MI, I/R).
+This echo may include two-dimensional and M-mode images and analysis of the left ventricle, or Doppler recordings of trans-valvular flow indices (gradients), or segmental wall motion abnormalities..

 Echo to delineate structural and functional abnormalities of the aorta or other vessels.
 Includes an analysis of these parameters and data reporting.